pmborg/Gravity-is-the-4th-Dimension/README.md

 This model proposes a geometric cosmological model in which the Universe is a **three-dimensional hypersurface** embedded in a **fourth spatial dimension**.
-Gravity arises not from intrinsic curvature of spacetime, but from the **extrinsic curvature invariant** Kᵢⱼ Kⁱʲ of the hypersurface into the fourth spatial axis (the **g-axis**).
+Gravity arises not from intrinsic curvature of GR spacetime, but from the **extrinsic curvature invariant** Kᵢⱼ Kⁱʲ of the hypersurface into the fourth spatial axis (the **g-axis**).
 Time is not a geometric dimension; it is the **internal evolution** of physical systems, with relativistic time dilation emerging naturally from the finite internal update rate of matter.

+In this formalism, GR remains mathematically intact but geometrically reinterpreted.

 The global embedding radius R(t) evolves according to the condition
 <img src="https://raw.githubusercontent.com/pmborg/Gravity-is-the-4th-Dimension/main/images/math/Rdot_c.png" width=100